SKISHCHENKO/ServletsPosts/README.md

-## The Java Servlet application##
+## The Java Servlet application.
+Servlet Architecture Overview ##

-### 1. Servlet###
-Servlets: The entry point for handling HTTP requests and responses.
-Servlets extend HttpServlet and override methods like doGet, doPost, doDelete, and doPut to handle specific types of requests.
-They process incoming data, interact with the service layer, and generate the response to be sent back to the client.
+### Servlet Class (MainServlet) ###
+- The MainServlet class extends HttpServlet, serving as the main entry point for handling HTTP requests related to posts.
+- It initializes necessary components in the init() method, including the PostController, PostService, and PostRepository.
+- It overrides the service() method to handle incoming HTTP requests, determining the type of request (GET, POST, DELETE) and delegating the processing to specific handler methods.

-### 2. Controller###
+### 2. Request Handling ###
-Controllers: Often implemented as separate classes (e.g., PostController), controllers manage the application's business logic and coordinate between the servlet layer and the service layer.
-They handle user requests, validate input, and call the appropriate service methods.
+- Method Dispatching: The service() method uses a switch statement to dispatch requests based on the HTTP method.
+This improves clarity and separates the logic for each request type.
+- Handler Methods: Each HTTP method has its own handler
+- GET Requests: Handled by handleGetRequest(), which manages both fetching all posts and fetching a specific post by ID.
+- POST Requests: Handled by handlePostRequest(), which is responsible for creating new posts.
+- DELETE Requests: Handled by handleDeleteRequest(), which manages the deletion of a post by ID.

+### 3. Controller (PostController) ###
+The PostController is responsible for the application's business logic related to posts.
+It handles requests from the servlet and interacts with the PostService to perform operations such as retrieving all posts, getting a post by ID, saving a new post, and removing a post.

-### 3. Service ###
+### 4. Service (PostService) ###
-Services: This layer contains the business logic of the application (e.g., PostService).
-Services perform operations like creating, reading, updating, and deleting (CRUD) entities.
-They may include validation, data transformation, and other business rules.
+The PostService class encapsulates the core business logic and interacts with the PostRepository for data management.
+It defines methods for CRUD operations and ensures that the business rules are applied.

-### 4. Repository###
+### 4. Repository (PostRepository) ###
-Repositories: This layer is responsible for data access.
-Repositories (e.g., PostRepository) interact with the database or in-memory data structures to perform CRUD operations on the underlying data models.
-They typically encapsulate the logic for data retrieval and storage, making it easier to switch between different data sources if needed.
+The PostRepository is responsible for data access and storage.
+It manages the posts, typically interacting with a data source (in-memory data structure, database, etc.) to perform CRUD operations.

-### 5. Model###
+### 5. Model (Post) ###
-Models: The data structures used to represent the application's entities (e.g., Post).
+Models: The data structures used to represent the application's entities (Post).
 Models contain properties (fields) and methods relevant to the data they represent, usually corresponding to database tables or documents.

-### 6. Exception###
+### 6. Exception (Error Handling) ###
-Custom Exceptions: Application-specific exceptions (e.g., NotFoundException) provide meaningful error messages and facilitate error handling across the application.
-Exception handling mechanisms ensure that the application can gracefully manage errors and provide informative feedback to users or clients.
+- The servlet includes basic error handling.
+If an exception occurs during request processing, it catches the exception, prints the stack trace, and sets the response status to 500 Internal Server Error.
+- Specific conditions (like invalid IDs) return different HTTP status codes (e.g., 400 Bad Request for certain invalid inputs and 404 Not Found for non-existing resources).